Fashionable clothing stores, cafes and restaurants, and Oyafuko Street

-- Daimyo: Hundreds, if not thousands, of boutique shops, restaurants and bars are crammed into this area's narrow lanes
+- Daimyo: Hundreds, if not thousands, of clothing stores, cafes, restaurants and bars are crammed into this area

 - Tenjin Chikagai: Kyushu's largest underground shopping mall stretches 600 meters down